 Can I use VPNs on routers to bypass restrictions?

 Yes.
 Setting up a VPN on a router can provide protection for all devices and can be more reliable in restrictive networks.
 Not all VPNs support routers equally, so check compatibility.
+Surfshark vpn review reddit what users really think in 2026

 Are free VPNs safer than paid options?

 Free VPNs trade reliability and privacy for price.
 They’re often less secure, slower, and more intrusive with data collection.
 Paid options with transparent policies are generally safer for long-term use.
-Daddy live not working with a vpn heres how to fix it

 How important is a kill switch for China?